Melrose Place

 Melrose Place is an American prime-time television soap opera that aired on Fox from July 8, 1992, to May 24, 1999, for seven seasons.
 The show follows the lives of a group of young adults living in an apartment complex in West Hollywood, California.
 The show was created by Darren Star for Fox and executive produced by Aaron Spelling for his company, Spelling Television.
 It was the second series in the Beverly Hills, 90210 franchise.
 Season one and season two were broadcast on Wednesday at 9 p.m. after Beverly Hills, 90210.
 In 1994, for its third season and for the rest of its run, the show moved to Monday at 8 p.m.

 The show had many cast changes during its run.
 Thomas Calabro, Andrew Shue, and Heather Locklear were the only cast members to appear in episodes in every season of the series.
-Both Calabro and Shue were part of the main cast lineup through the shows run.
+Both Calabro and Shue were part of the main cast lineup throughout the show's entire run.

 The show earned several Golden Globe nominations and placed No. 51 on Entertainment Weeklys "New TV Classics" list.